-Tooth decay is a serious juvenile dental problem – it’s the most common chronic disease in children, as such, it’s important for parents to know the different stages of tooth decay.
-Here at The Super Dentists, unfortunately we see the devastating effects of various stages of tooth decay and how it impacts our young patients.
+Tooth decay is a serious juvenile dental problem considered to be the most common chronic disease in children.
+As such, it’s important for parents to know the early signs of tooth decay in toddlers.
+Here at The Super Dentists, we see the devastating effects of various stages of tooth decay and how it impacts our young patients.

-Knowing how to spot the stages of tooth decay, and (more importantly) avoiding tooth decay in the first place should be at the top of every child and parent’s list.
+Knowing how to spot the signs of tooth decay, and (more importantly) avoiding tooth decay in the first place, should be at the top of every child and parent’s list.

 With that in mind, we thought it was a great time to explain some early warning signs of tooth decay, information about tooth decay stages, and different oral care habits you can promote to keep those cavities at bay.